MCP Server

 }

-Current Claude Desktop builds reject the bare url form.
-Use the stdio config above for Claude Desktop, or bridge through mcp-remote:
+For Claude Desktop, use the stdio config above or bridge the hosted endpoint through mcp-remote:

 {